makohda/IDRC_first_step_course_2018/README.md

 # Background
 ## What exome analysis is?
-Simply, based on genetic knowledge, find out causative variants from not so big data.
+Simply saying, based on genetic knowledge, find out causative variants from not so big data.
-It requires some computational skills.
+It also requires some computational skills.

 ## What are required to exome analysis?
-1. knowledge of gentics
+1. knowledge of genetics
-1. knowledge of target diseases, especially genetic background
+1. knowledge of target diseases, especially for genetic background
 1. knowledge of associated databases (how to find the information you want)
 1. knowledge of exome sequencing/high speed sequencers/molecular biology
 1. some skills of computers

 Although not absolute, it becomes more important in order from top to bottom.
-This is completely my biased idea, so I can agree with 4 or 5 in reverse.
+This is completely my biased list, so I can agree with 3 or 4 or 5 in reverse/change.

 # Aim
 This mini-course is made for a lecture which let you get a first tiny step to bioinformatic analysis.
-It is a step by step hands-on style.
+It assumes that this is made for step by step hands-on style, but this could be applied to self studying.
+Do not be afraid.
+If you failed something, nothing will happen.
+No sample lost.
+Not wasting any tips/chips/gels/solutions/enzymes/antibodies.
+Just gain your experiences.
+Practice makes perfect:wink:

 This course will cover:
 - customise your macintosh environment for running bioinformatic programs